-Brokers have a duty to inform their clients of these risks prior to accepting purchases on margin.
-If an investor suffers losses after buying on margin and was not informed of the risks associated with borrowing from the securities firm, the broker and the brokerage firm may be liable for margin trading abuse.
-Additionally, if a broker engages in margin trading on behalf of a client without first informing the client that a margin account is being opened, the broker can be held liable for any losses associated with buying on margin.
+Brokers have a duty to inform their clients of these risks prior to accepting purchases.
+If an investor suffers losses and was not informed of the dangers associated with borrowing from the securities firm, the brokerage firm may be liable.

 Understanding the Risks of Margin Investing